ubcsubbots/Jormungandr/README.md

 ### RosInstall

-Rostinstall is addressed and run in `install_dependencies.sh`, should there be any need to run manual, rosinstall should be run after all steps from installation and setup has been completed.
+Rosinstall is addressed and run in `install_dependencies.sh`, should there be any need to run manual, rosinstall should be run after all steps from installation and setup has been completed.

 ## Conventions